-Part D Exceptions and Appeals Contact Information: call Senior Whole Health at (800) 665-3086 or fax (866) 290-1309.
+Part D Exceptions and Appeals Contact Information: phone (800) 665-3086 or fax (866) 290-1309.

 The Policy and Procedure for Exceptions and Appeals will be reviewed by a Pharmacy and Therapeutics (P&T) Committee on an annual basis at minimum.
 Exception/Prior Authorization criteria are also reviewed and approved by a P&T Committee.